 The truth is, children shouldn’t be receiving their lessons in empathy from video games.
 Video games are not a source for that, and any game that tries to directly teach that lesson will not be received well by the intended audience.
 Putting the blame on games is just a sad and seemingly endless exercise.
-Read the rest of this entry
+Continue reading “Violent Games Can Hinder Development of Empathy in Children, says Study – IndustryGamers”

 For the past several days I have been engaging in a conversation with a friend of mine (over Facebook…) about women in science fiction/fantasy/comic books that has served to spark my interest in why we, the readers, choose the stories and characters we do.
 Her longtime fixation has and always will be Buffy the Vampire Slayer and its titular character.
 Why?
 There was something inherently relatable about that character I describe as narcissistic, selfish, and written in a boring manner (she never fails and is always right).
 My friend is not alone in finding Buffy Summers such an enjoyable fiction character.
 The reasons others have might mirror hers or be something totally out of left field.
 But it got me thinking about my favorite characters and stories.
 What do these preferences say about me?